Pylons/pyramid/docs/designdefense.rst

   539K

 The actual :mod:`pyramid` runtime code is about 10% of the total size of the tarball omitting docs, helper templates used for package generation, and test code.
 Of the approximately 19K lines of Python code in the package, the code that actually has a chance of executing during normal operation, excluding tests and paster template Python files, accounts for approximately 5K lines of Python code.
-This is comparable to Pylons, which ships with a little over 2K lines of Python code, excluding tests.
+This is comparable to Pylons 1.X, which ships with a little over 2K lines of Python code, excluding tests.

 Pyramid Has Too Many Dependencies
 ---------------------------------